-These include credit for the required internship and are in accordance with prevailing standards for psychology doctoral programs.
+- These include credit for the required internship and are in accordance with prevailing standards for psychology doctoral programs.
 At least 48 credits must be attained from the Psychology Department.
 The remaining 12 may, upon approval, be comprised of coursework from other universities or from other departments at the University of West Georgia.
 At least 40 credits must consist of courses numbered 8000 or above.
+The remainder - credits must consist of courses numbered 8000 or above.
 The remainder may include courses numbered 7000 or above.
-All required course credits are 4 hours.

-2) Earn credit for the following required courses named below.
-Courses 8000 to 8006 are pre-requisites for subsequent 8000 level courses.
+All required course credits are 4 hours. - Earn credit for the following required courses named below.
+8000 level courses require permission of instructor if required doctoral courses have not been completed.